 Proactively engaging the public in planning a long-term vision and strategy for development can build a shared understanding of current conditions, today's challenges, and approaches needed to prepare for future growth and changing situations and conditions.
 Land use planning provides a similar example.
 As anecdotally described in a conference presentation, "Planning is a necessary evil of government.
-Without it you will have sheer chaos."
-Without proper planning, there may not be infrastructure to support new development, and adjacent incompatible uses could cause a decline in property values.
-Similar to GCD planning and rulemaking, land use planning typically begins with development of comprehensive plans to set community-scale policies, which are implemented through increasingly detailed zoning ordinances, subdivision rules, and other local policies.
+Without it you will have sheer chaos."50 Without proper planning, there may not be infrastructure to support new development, and adjacent incompatible uses could cause a decline in property values.51 Similar to GCD planning and rulemaking, land use planning typically begins with development of comprehensive plans to set community-scale policies, which are implemented through increasingly detailed zoning ordinances, subdivision rules, and other local policies.
 Together, the plans and implementation rules guide the physical, social and economic growth of communities.
 Public participation is critical through planning and implementation stages:

 Involvement increases understanding of the benefits of planning while decreasing the uncertainty about the negative effects of planning on personal freedom and property rights.
 In turn, increased involvement contributes to political acceptance and success of the planning process. . . . involvement in the process assures that citizens are given a chance to become aware of the practical matters surrounding implementation of plans.
-Plans are most successful ıu.
+Plans are most successful when the citizens feel an ownership of the final product.
+Their realistic perspective helps keep the planning process on track and down-to-earth.52

-50 Karen K. Mitchell and Robert Baldwin, Planning in Small Towns, American Planning Association Texas Chapter Conference (2012), https://texas.planning.org/documents/1961/TX Conf-Meetings Past-Conferences Presentations 2012 Planning-in-Small-Town.pdf.
+50 Karen K. Mitchell and Robert Baldwin, Planning in Small Towns, American Planning Association Texas Chapter Conference (2012), https://texas.planning.org/documents/1961/TX Conf-Meetings Past- Conferences Presentations 2012 Planning-in-Small-Town.pdf.